Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 ed25519](https://stribika.github.io/2015/01/04/secure-secure-shell.html) as
 this may not be compatible with `libssh` used by the software.

-Test ssh connectivity with:
+Test ssh connectivity with

 	su - sysadm
 	ssh -v localhost
 	exit

-Next edit `db.ini` and set:
+Next edit `db.ini` and set

 	hostlist	= localhost